soumas/drift/docs/content/platforms/web.md

 On all platforms, drift requires access to [sqlite3](https://sqlite.org/index.html), the popular database system written as a C library.
-On native platforms, drift can use the sqlite3 library from your operating system.
-Flutter apps typically include a more recent version of that library with the `sqlite3_flutter_libs` package too.
+On native platforms, drift can use the sqlite3 library from your operating system or bundle a copy.

 Web browsers don't have builtin access to the sqlite3 library, so it needs to be included with your app.
 The `sqlite3` Dart package (used by drift internally) contains a toolchain to compile sqlite3 to WebAssembly